qlu-lab/QUAIL/README.md

-# QUAIL: a statistical framework to estimate genetic effects on the variance of quantitative traits
+# QUAIL: a unified framework to estimate genetic effects on the variance of quantitative traits

 ## Introduction